-Little Rock is the capital and largest city in the state of Arkansas and it's located near the very center of Arkansas.
-Little Rock is located in Pulaski County and it was founded in 1821.
-Little Rock is the 118th largest city in the U.S. with an estimated population of almost 200,000.
+Little Rock is the capital and largest city in the state of Arkansas, and it's located near the very center of Arkansas.
+Little Rock is found in Pulaski County, and it was founded in 1821.

 The larger urban area has a population of 432,000 (88th in the U.S.), while the metropolitan area has a population of 726,000 (75th largest in the country).
 The Little Rock-North Little Rock, AR Combined Statistical Area has a population of 900,000.